Ak3no228/overwatch-2-ai-aimbot/README.md

 - You will need your own **mouse driver** or **Arduino** for mouse control.

 ---

 ## TODO

 - Increase the size of the training dataset
 - Add a GUI for easy configuration
 - Implement non-linear aiming curve for smoother aiming (instead of linear offset)

+---

+## Disclaimer

+This project is provided for educational purposes only.
+I am not responsible for any account bans or other consequences resulting from using this software in the game.
+Use it at your own risk.